The answer to this question is…maybe.

 It depends on who you ask, and it depends on where you live.

-If you Live In The United States
+Duncan Hines Frosting In The United States

 Sugar, Vegetable Oil Shortening (Partially Hydrogenated Soybean And Cottonseed Oils, Mono- And Diglycerides, Polysorbate 60), Water, Corn Syrup.
 Contains 2% Or Less Of: Corn Starch, Salt, Colored With (Titanium Dioxide, Yellow 5, Red 40), Preservatives (Potassium Sorbate), Natural And Artificial Flavors, Acetic Acid, Sodium Acid Pyrophosphate, Citric Acid, Sodium Citrate.

-Food coloring ingredients like Yellow 5 and Red 40 (which are banned in many countries as a side note), are tested on animals.
+- Artificial colors (technically vegan, but many avoid) – Food coloring ingredients like Yellow 5 and Red 40 (which are banned in many countries as a side note), are tested on animals.

 Let’s take a look at the list of ingredients on their buttercream flavor in Canada: